This is where you can find information about questions such as:

 As I aim to operate a website with trustworthy and reliable information on retirement planning matters, let me explain some qualifications toward this end.

 - I don't just write about retirement income strategies, but I actively publish research on this topic in leading peer-reviewed practitioner-based financial planning research journals.
-I received the inaugural Montgomery-Warschauer Award, which is awarded annually by the editors of the Journal of Financial Planning to “honor the paper that provided the most outstanding contribution for the betterment of the Journal’s readership in the preceding year.”
-This award is for my article, “Safe Savings Rates: A New Approach to Retirement Planning over the Lifecycle,” from the May 2011 journal.
+I'm a recipient of two Montgomery-Warschauer Awards (2011, 2013), which is awarded annually by the editors of the Journal of Financial Planning to “honor the paper that provided the most outstanding contribution for the betterment of the Journal’s readership in the preceding year.”
+These awards are for “Safe Savings Rates: A New Approach to Retirement Planning over the Lifecycle,” from the May 2011 issue, and "The 4% Rule is Not Safe in a Low Yield World" (with Michael Finke and David Blanchett) from the June 2013 issue.
 I've also received two academic thought leadership awards from the Retirement Management Journal for published articles.

-- I'm now increasingly being invited to speak at some of the key conferences in the financial planning and wealth management world, including the CFA Institute's Annual Conference (2014), the Financial Planning Association's Annual Conference (2013), the AICPA Advanced Personal Financial Planning Conference (2013), the InvestmentNews Retirement Income Summit (2013), and two national conferences of the National Association of Personal Financial Advisors (Spring and Fall 2013)
+- I've spoken at leading conferences in the financial planning and wealth management world, including the CFA Institute's Annual Conference (2014), the Financial Planning Association's Annual Conference (2013 & 2014), the AICPA Advanced Personal Financial Planning Conference (2013 & 2015), the InvestmentNews Retirement Income Summit (2013), the Financial Advisor Retirement Income Summit (2014), and two national conferences of the National Association of Personal Financial Advisors (Spring and Fall 2013)

-- I'm a past selectee for the InvestmentNews Power 20 for people expected to shape the financial advisory industry in 2013, and for Financial Planning magazine’s “Portfolio Innovator Award” in 2012
+- I'm a selectee for the InvestmentNews 40 Under 40 for 2014, the Investment Advisor IA 25 List for 2014, the InvestmentNews Power 20 for people expected to shape the financial advisory industry in 2013, and for Financial Planning magazine’s “Portfolio Innovator Award” in 2012.

 - My research has been discussed in outlets including the print editions of The Economist, New York Times, Wall Street Journal, Money Magazine, and SmartMoney